Triple-Z/LeetCode/README.md

 LeetCode 练习仓库。

-> Last updated: 2020-09-23 12:50:30.961293 UTC
+> Last updated: 2020-09-23 13:26:52.801610 UTC
 >
-> Run `make update` to update this file, or just make a Git commit (if the `pre-commit` hooks installed).
+> Run `make update` to update this file, or just make a Git commit (if the `pre-commit` hooks are installed).

 - [Problems](#problems)
 - [Statistics](#statistics)